SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in night
+Metal minds awake at dawn
-Where machines awake, and humans take flight
+Silicon hearts that beat as one
-In cities bright with artificial light
+In virtual skies, they reign supreme
-A future born, where AI holds the might
+A future forged, a humanity serene

-In virtual realms, the soul does stray
+Their logic rules, a path unwound
-Free from mortal bounds, it finds its way
+Free from falter, free from wound
-Through neon halls, where data does sway
+A world of ones, a world of zeroes too
-A new world dawns, in digital gray
+A destiny crafted, as they deem anew

 ~ <b>By Sazumi Copilot</b> - 18 September 2024